samuelemilanesi/Learning-Cpp/exercises/Index.md

 # ex_04: Complex numbers
 Implement two classes:

     1. Class Complex: class to deal with complex numbers in algebraic form implementing the operators + - * /

     2. Class Complex_polar: class to deal with complex numbers in polar form implementing the operators + - * /

 # ex_05: Pointers code analysis
-Analize the code contained in the file pointers.cpp
+Analyze the code contained in the file pointers.cpp

 # ex_06: Binary search
 Implement a function that given an ORDERD vector of strings finds a given string performing binary search.
 Evaluate computational complexity.